-What are the advantages of taking part?
+14. What are the advantages of taking part?

-All 12-to-15- year-olds in the UK are now going to be offered one dose of Pfizer-BioNTech vaccine.
-However, by taking part in this study, your child will receive a second dose of a COVID-19 vaccine.
-It is expected that two doses of COVID-19 vaccine will provide better protection for young people against disease than a single dose.
-It is also possible that by Com-COV3: Comparing COVID-19 Vaccine Schedule Combinations in adolescents Participant Information Sheet - Parent; Version 4.0 15-Nov-2021; IRAS: 304450; REC Ref: 21/SC/0310 receiving two doses your child is less likely to transmit COVID-19 to other people than if they received only one dose.
+All 12-to-15- year-olds in the UK are now going to be offered two doses of Pfizer-BioNTech vaccine.
+However, by taking part in this study, your child may receive a lower dose of the Pfizer COVID-19 vaccine as the second vaccine.
+It is possible that the one-third dose will have fewer unwanted effects than the full dose.
+It is also expected that two doses of COVID-19 vaccine will provide better protection for young people against disease than a single dose.